arrow-kt/arrow-website/content/docs/learn/collections-functions/non-empty.md

 # Non-empty collections

 Nullable types give us the ability to have zero or one appearance of a value, collections allow us to have any number of them.
-However, in some scenarios we are fine working with any amount of values, but we need **at least one**.
+However, in some scenarios, we need to work with collections that should contain **at least one** element.
 Arrow provides both [`NonEmptyList`](https://arrow-kt.github.io/arrow/arrow-core/arrow.core/-non-empty-list/index.html) and [`NonEmptySet`](https://arrow-kt.github.io/arrow/arrow-core/arrow.core/-non-empty-set/index.html).

 One concrete example is given by [error accumulation](../../typed-errors/working-with-typed-errors/#accumulating-errors).